 Transportation employers and haulage companies typically require that driver applicants be at least 18-years of age, have a good driving record, and have the ability to pass a written examination.
 Government and EU regulations also require most drivers of large trucks to hold a Commercial Driver's License (CDL) from their country of residence.
 Driver CPC (Certificate of Professional Competence) is now in place across the EU for professional bus and truck drivers.

-The Dublin light rail transit system known as the LUAS, is now ten years in operation.
-The service is run by a private operator, under contract through the Railway Procurement Agency (RPA).
+The Dublin light rail transit system - the LUAS, is run by a private operator through the Railway Procurement Agency (RPA).
 Occupations with Luas include drivers, engineers, mechanics and inspectors.

 Transport employers typically require driver applicants to be at least 18-years of age and have a good driving record.
 Government regulations may require drivers of multi-passenger vehicles to hold a Commercial Driver's Licence.
 Driver CPC additionally applies since 2008.
 While no level of education is specified, the better the persons’ basic communication and numeric skills, the more attractive they are to any potential employer.
 Self-employment and small businesses are also common is this area.

 Rail Transport - For over 100 years railroad transportation has moved both freight and passengers across Ireland.
-There is only firm in the railway sector in Ireland - Iarnrod Eireann, a subsidiary of CIE, employing 4,100 people - approximately 2,450 are in railway operations; 1,410 in infrastructure; 210 in central services; 20 in rail freight.
+There is only firm in the railway sector in Ireland is Iarnrod Eireann, a subsidiary of CIE, employing 3,800 people.

 is responsible for 1% of all freight goods transported in Ireland.
-Rail freight has been in decline - Iarnród Éireann transported 567,000 tonnes of freight in 2012, a fall of 7.2% compared to 2011.
+Rail freight has been in decline - Iarnród Éireann transports around 570,000 tonnes of freight per year.

 There are plans to encourage greater use of rail, as a more sustainable mode of transport.
 Iarnrod Eireann has an aspiration to grow the rail freight business to represent 4-5% of the total freight market.